 - IRS: Information for claiming an exemption through the IRS when you file your taxes can be found at www.irs.gov.

-You can claim this exemption when you file your taxes using the federal Form 8965.
-You do not need to complete a MNsure application for insurance to claim this exemption.
-You will need to use the following information to complete Form 8965:
+You can claim this exemption using the federal Form 8965.
+You will need to use the following information from MNsure to complete this form:

-- The premium amount for the second lowest cost 2017 silver plan that would have covered all members of your household seeking an exemption.
+- The premium amount for the second-lowest cost 2018 silver plan that would have covered all members of your household seeking an exemption.

 This information is easy to find using the instructions below.